Skip to content Skip to footer navigation

 When are new model TVs on sale?

-Some of the latest 2023 Samsung and LG TVs were released in April and May in very limited models and ranges, with many online retailers still showing 'coming soon' banners for 2023 models as the EOFY sales start to appear.
+Some of the latest 2024 Samsung and LG TVs were released in late April and early May in very limited models and ranges, with many online retailers still showing 'coming soon' banners for 2024 models as the EOFY sales start to appear.

-Sony continues to be late to the party when it comes to 2023 releases, with no official release dates from Sony Australia (although there are one or two models appearing).
+Sony continues to be late to the party when it comes to 2024 releases, with no official release dates from Sony Australia.
 But we do at least know what models are expected to arrive.
-This means you can expect some great deals on Sony TVs that were released in 2022 from now until Christmas.
+This means you can expect some great deals on Sony TVs that were released in 2023 from now until Christmas.

 Not only does a TV's product code tell you its size and specifications, it also contains information on the year of release – if you know how to read it

-Hisense on the other hand seems to have some of its models in the store before the announcement from Hisense, so there should be a good selection of Hisense TV models around leading up to the sales period and through the rest of the year.
+Hisense on the other hand seems to have some of its models in stores as of May, so there should be a good selection of Hisense TV models leading up to the sales period and through the rest of the year.

 How to get the best deal on a TV

-With retailers back to regular operating hours throughout the country it's easier to talk to someone on the shop floor and let them know that you won't be tricked into buying last year's TV without some serious discounting.
+While it's easier to talk to someone on the shop floor and let them know that you won't be tricked into buying last year's TV without some serious discounting, you also have the opportunity to drive a bargain with a local online retailer through the 'chat' feature commonly available on retail sites.

 Some retailers are offering some valuable indicators as to what year the TV was released, giving you some bargaining power when looking for a better deal.